 Decaffeinated coffee isn’t free from caffeine.
 But the amount of the sleep-negating stimulant is largely negligible.

 Caffeine, which is the focal point of the decaffeination process, makes up less than 0.1% of the coffee bean.
 However, this figure would typically alternate with the coffee variety and the way it’s prepared.

-Coffee is a perennial crop with a maturation period of 5 years, but flowering, itself, occurs from the 3rd year.
+Coffee is a perennial crop with a maturation period of 5 years, but flowering occurs from the 3rd year.

-Once matured, a coffee tree could produce as much as 2 pounds all through the year.
-While it’s not exactly a seasonal crop, most of the harvest occurs within the October to March timeline.
+Once matured, a coffee tree could produce as much as 2 pounds throughout the year.
+While it’s not a seasonal crop, most of the harvest occurs within the October to March timeline.

-Coffee owes its luxurious flavor to a wide array of components, not just its caffeine content.
+Coffee owes its luxurious flavor to many components, not just its caffeine content.